ytr0221/ytr0221.github.io/README.md

 > You can add additional posts in the browser on GitHub.com too!
 Just hit the + icon in `/_posts/` to create new content.
 Just make sure to include the [front-matter](http://jekyllrb.com/docs/frontmatter/) block at the top of each new blog post and make sure the post's filename is in this format: year-month-day-title.md

-### Step 4) Change About Pages
+### Step 4) Change the About Pages

 Edit `/about.md` to change the information on the About page of your documentation site.

 ## Moar!

 There is a more detailed walkthrough, [**Build A Blog With Jekyll And GitHub Pages**](http://www.smashingmagazine.com/2014/08/01/build-blog-jekyll-github-pages/) over at the Smashing Magazine website.
-Check it out if you'd like a more detailed walkthrough and some background on Jekyll. :metal:
+Check it out if you'd like a more detailed walkthrough and some background on Jekyll.

 It covers: